 10% discount on any package if purchased before your current package ends (cannot be combined with any other discount)

-10 class packages have an 8 month expiry date.
+10 class packages have a 6 month expiry date.
 20 class packages have a 12 month expiry date.

 All declined credit card payments will be subject to a $20 NSF fee.